microsoft/azure_arc/README.md

 ## Azure Arc enabled Kubernetes

-The below deployment options are focused on Azure Arc for Kubernetes.
+The below deployment options are focused on Azure Arc enabled Kubernetes.
 They are designed to quickly spin up a Kubernetes cluster that is ready to be projected in Azure Arc and ready for use with Azure native tooling.

-**Disclaimer: Azure Arc for Kubernetes is currently in Public Preview.**
+**Disclaimer: Azure Arc enabled Kubernetes is currently in Public Preview.**

 #### General